YemiOladimeji/CSC3224/README.md

 # CSC3224 & CSC3222
-Repository for the Computer Games Development and Gaming Simulations modules
+Repository for the Computer Games Development and Gaming Simulations modules.